SkafteNicki/dtu_mlops/s1_development_environment/deep_learning_software.md

     define a command line interface (CLI), which you can learn more about in [this module](../s2_organisation_and_version_control/cli.md) later in the course.

-    ??? note "VS code and command line arguments"
+    ??? note "VS Code and command line arguments"

-        If you try to execute the above code in VS code using the debugger (F5) or the build run functionality in the upper right corner:
+        If you try to execute the above code in VS Code using the debugger (F5) or the build run functionality in the upper right corner:

         <figure markdown>